SteadyOptions is an options trading forum where you can find solutions from top options traders. Join Us!

 Strike and Spot Price

-Since finishing in the money is everything for options, it is necessary to consider the strike price relative to the spot price of the asset.
+Since finishing in the money is everything for options, it is necessary to consider the option's strike price relative to the spot price of the asset.

 An option responds most to Vega when it is in the money or at the money.
 If the option is at the money, the Vega tends to be at its highest, whereas the Vega drops as the option moves away from at the money, toward out of the money, and in the money.